 Days 4 to 6: Wild Darién & Emberá Villages

 Join Ancon Expeditions for their "Coastal Darién Explorer" that offers a taste of Central America's last great wilderness area.
 You'll get there by small plane to La Palma, and fill the next 3 days with activities such as traveling the Tuira River by dugout canoe as you search for dolphins and a wealth of birds, visiting an Emberá indigenous village, and trekking through dense and diverse tropical forest.
 Nights are spent in their simple but comfortable lodge overlooking the Pacific Ocean.

 Day 7: Off to the Islands

-On this day you'll board an early flight from La Palma to Panama City.
+On this day you’ll board an early flight from La Palma to Panama City.
 The next destination is the Caribbean, and here travelers have two options: Visit Bocas del Toro or the Comarca Kuna Yala and its gorgeous islands.
 Travelers to Bocas del Toro can grab a flight out on the same day (Day 7), and lodge anywhere of their choosing.
 Travelers to the Comarca will need a 6:30am flight out the next day (Day 8).
-In this case, do a little souvenir shopping and catch the Panama City sights you missed on your first days there.
+If the Comarca is your choice, do a little souvenir shopping and catch the Panama City sights you missed on your first days there.

 Days 8 to 10: Caribbean Fun